bebetto1/GitUsage/readme.md

 1. Create branch for task.
    git checkout -b feature-T43255
 2. Commit changes to branch but not push your branch to the remote server.
-3. Rebase your branch to the local master (dev or the main branch for development) git rebase master
+3. Rebase your branch to the local main (dev or the main branch for development) git rebase main
-4. Switch to the master branch git checkout master
+4. Switch to the main branch
+   git checkout main
 5. Pull the last changes from the server git pull
 6. Merge changes from local branch.